jcrespoortega/Text-Clustering/Steamming/README.md

 In this script we use the strategy of Steamming in order to reduce the amount of vocabulary in texts and achive a less sparse TF-IDF matrix.
-NLTK is the python library which make english lemmatization in the texts, one example of how steamming works:
+NLTK is the python library which make english Steamming in texts, one example of how steamming works:

 Spanish: